 Sapele, English walnut, Black walnut our Butternut has the highest number of Janka hardened Sapele wood.
 So Sapele is considered better for flooring due to the high hardness.

 The heartwood color of Sapele is golden to dark reddish-brown.
 And it gradually darkens over time.
 Sapele is famous due to its grain patterns, ribbon pattern is seen in it.
 The color of Sapele becomes darker over time.

 Walnut species also change their color over time like Sapele.
 The color of the English walnut varies from lighter pale brown to a dark chocolate brown.
 This color sometimes depends on the country wise such as gray, purple, or reddish cast.
-The grain pattern of European Walnut is curly, crotch, and burl.
-Whereas in other countries walnut is lacking in them.
+The grain pattern of European walnuts is curly, crotch, and burl.
+Whereas in other countries walnuts are lacking in them.

 It is found in the range from pale brown to dark chocolate brown.
 Sapwood is pale yellow-gray to nearly white

 Its color is not as dark as an English walnut and black walnut.
 This wood Heartwood is usually a light to medium tan, sometimes with a reddish tint